 The tools used in assessments are standardised, meaning your child's performance is measured in comparison to a large group of same-aged peers across the country.
 This helps to clarify whether your child is performing as expected for their age or year level, and in which areas they may require support.

-Beyond school-based supports, a psychological assessment can offer children and their families a clearer understanding of the child’s unique learning style.
-For many young people, especially those who have internalised their struggles as a sign that they’re “not smart” or “just lazy,” a thoughtful explanation of their profile can provide relief, validation, and a sense of identity.
+Beyond school-based supports, a psychological assessment can offer children and their families a clearer understanding of the child's unique learning style.
+For many young people — especially those who have internalised their struggles as a sign that they're "not smart" or "just lazy" — a thoughtful explanation of their profile can provide relief, validation, and a sense of identity.

-When shared sensitively, assessments can help young people build self-awareness, advocate for their needs, and access the support they deserve.
+When shared sensitively, assessments help young people build self-awareness, advocate for their needs, and access the support they deserve.